Explain: Integrity Constraints, Index, Extenta.) Integrity Constraints

 - A sub query is added in the where clause of the main query.

 There can be two types of subqueries:

 - It can reference column in a table listed in the from list of the outer query but is not as independent as a query. .

 b.)
 Non-Correlated sub query

 - Results of this sub query are submitted to the main query or parent query.

 - It is independent like a query

-- Yes, pictures can be stored in the database using Long Raw Data type.
+Will you be able to store pictures in the database?Explain.- Yes, pictures can be stored in the database using Long Raw Data type.

 - This datatype is used to store binary data for 2 gigabytes of length.